krishna4a6av/.config/README.md

 sudo pacman -S stow
 ```

-- To use matugen colors you need to install from you distros's package manager as well
+- To use matugen colors you need to install it from you distros's package manager as well.

 The scripts uses and control the themes of the following applications: